Search our website

 Close This site uses cookies.
 If you continue to use the site you agree to this.
 For more details please see our cookies policy.

-Banner Image: histPP VictorianEra
+Banner Image: bells

 St Peter & St Paul: the bells and the bellringing team

 We are always seeking new recruits to join our band – ringing is fun, good exercise both physical and mental, and a means of joining a country wide activity.
-Unfortunately, our bells are rather heavy and therefore not suitable for the very young, aged 15+ should be fine.
-Contact Angela Clark if you would like to know more: angelaclarkbuttons@btinternet.com
+Because our bells are rather heavy, they are not suitable for the very young - aged 15+ should be fine.

-The St. Peter’s and St. Paul’s Change Ringing Society was formed in 1886 and 10 or 12 members ring regularly.
-We have 8 bells in our tower, plus a tiny sanctus bell which is no longer in use.
-The smallest bell, the Treble, weighs 5cwt.2 quarters and 2lbs., whilst the heaviest, the Tenor, weighs in at 19cwt. and 1 quarter, very nearly a tonne.
-They are tuned to the key of E. Bells numbered 4, 5 and 6 date back to 1774.
-The others have been recast since, with the whole peal tuned and rehung by Whitechapel Bell Foundry in 1952.
-The Whitechapel Bell Foundry took over Messrs Mears & Stainbank who originally cast the bells, whose Senior Partner, Alfred Silva Lawson, was a Past Master of the Skinners’ Company and a Governor of Tonbridge School.
+The bells are tuned to the key of E. Bells numbered 4, 5, and 6, date back to 1774.
+The other bells have been recast since, with the whole peal tuned and rehung by Whitechapel Bell Foundry in 1952.
+Whitechapel took over Messrs Mears and Stainbank who originally cast the bells (their Senior Partner, Alfred Silva Lawson, was a Past Master of the Skinners’ Company and a Governor of Tonbridge School).

 Hello